 Family Wild Pottery

-We’ll dig clay from the ground to make our pots in the woods.
+On this fun and immersive course we’ll dig clay from the ground to make our pots in the woods.
 Then we’ll fire them in an open campfire, watching them glow red with heat.
 Mud, water, fire and wood- it’s all in there.
-This is an exciting, delightfully messy and alchemical process.
+Family Wild Pottery is an exciting, delightfully messy and alchemical process.

 Experiencing the production cycle of making something from the initial, raw, foraged material to creating finished pottery (ceramic) that you’ll take home with you is a rich and valuable learning activity.